ZweeDaLegend/ZweeDaLegend/README.md

-## Hello!
+## Greetings!

-I'm a programmer and I play a lot of games
+My favorite things to do are coding and playing games

 ### Languages I use:
 - Java